SasView/documents/Sasview Roadmap.md

 * Begin work on adding custom workflows identified as highest priority
 * Work to update tutorials to support 5.x
 * Begin work on advanced model fitting tutorial
-* Usual bug fixes and other minor improvements as time and interest permit
-* Integration of McSAS and FFSAS
-* Begin work on generic O-Z solver
-* Inclusion of PRISM[^9] functionality
 * Complete work to refactor/improve generic scattering calculator
-* Support for multi-GPU, multi-CPU and CPU/GPU computation
 * Complete SasView paper
 * Create plan for developing community interactions.
 * Begin work on incorporating polyhedral form factors
 * Continue work on graphical represtation of models
 * Begin work on SAXS/SANS co-refinement
 * Begin work on incorporating generic resolution functions
+* Usual bug fixes and other minor improvements as time and interest permit

 **Late 2022 - Mid 2023 - Release 5.1**

 Subject to the availability of sufficient resources, release 5.1 will provide new fitting functionality such as custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S, fitting oriented model to 1D cut etc. The refactored workflow interfaces for constrained/simultaneous fits and batch fitting and plotting module will be deployed in this release.
 Work will continue on an advanced data fitting with SasView tutorial.
-Work on new workflow/interfaces for contrast variation for example and new magnetic scattering workflows will begin.
 These workflows are not expected to be in the release however.
-Generic O-Z solver will be available in this release.
+Work on providing the generic O-Z solver tool that is present in SASFit will begin.
+Work on support for multi-GPU and multi-CPU computation, which may involve refactoring away from OpenCL as support for this standard is waning.
+Incorporation of the PRISM[^9] (polymer reference interaction site model) code into SasView.
+McSAS and FFSAS will be integrated into SasView, giving users an approach to obtaining particle size distributions.

 Task Summary (Subject to the availability of sufficient resources):

 * Finish fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, fitting oriented model to 1D cut etc.
 * Refactor simultaneous/constrained workflow interface
+* Integration of McSAS and FFSAS
+* Begin work on generic O-Z solver
+* Inclusion of PRISM[^9] functionality
 * Continue development of advanced fitting tutorial
 * Start new workflow/interfaces
-* Usual bug fixes and other minor improvements as time and interest permit
+* Support for multi-GPU, multi-CPU and CPU/GPU computation
 * Finish work on O-Z solver.
 * Extend generic scattering calculator with SPONGE and McSim.
 * Complete work on refactor/improve P(R) inversion
 * Complete work on SAXS/SANS co-refinement
 * Complete work on incorporating generic resolution functions
+* Community meeting at SAS2022
+* Usual bug fixes and other minor improvements as time and interest permit

 **Late 2023 - Mid 2024  - Release 5.2**